Tooth Extractions

 Meet Your Award-Winning Doctors

-At Mid Missouri Dental Center, Dr. Michael Todd, Dr. Susan Lance and Dr. Charlotte Stueve are committed to providing excellence in dentistry, and each stands out as leading dentists in Columbia, MO.
+At Mid Missouri Dental Center, Dr. Michael Todd, Dr. Susan Lance and Dr. Charlotte Stueve are committed to providing excellence in dentistry, and each stands out as a leading dentist in Columbia, MO.
 They use the latest in dentistry techniques to provide you with a beautiful and healthy smile.
-Additionally, we believe strongly in education to prevent oral health problems before they occur, and makes sure to keep patients fully informed about their dental health.
+Additionally, we believe strongly in education to prevent oral health problems before they occur, and make sure to keep patients fully informed about their dental health.

 We Love Hearing From Our Patients